Why rehabilitate old cast iron, ductile iron or asbestos cement pipe?

 Similar to the three phases used to install CIPP, Cement Mortar lining and SIPP are installed by removing all turbercules, and then a cement mortar lining is applied to the interior pipe walls.

 Slip-lining involves the insertion of a new pipe into the inside of an existing pipe.
 The new pipe must be substantially smaller than the host pipe in order to allow enough space for the new pipe to be moved into position.
 The new pipe is typically made from PVC or HDPE as it allows for the product to be fused on-site before being inserted into the existing pipe.

 While this technique is fairly simple in nature it is best done on pipes that are straight and do not contain water services.
 Each bend and water service will require an additional excavation leading to a project which is in turn, less trenchless.
 In addition, the annular space between the new pipe and the host pipe must be filled after the new pipe is installed.
 This is typically done by grouting the void.

-Pipe bursting allows the replacement of pipes such as cast iron, clay, non-reinforced concrete, acrylonitrile (ABS) and polyvinyl chloride (PVC).
+Pipe bursting allows the replacement of pipes such as cast iron, clay, non-reinforced concrete, acrylonitrile (ABS), and polyvinyl chloride (PVC).
 It can be used for size-for-size replacement or to increase the size of the existing pipeline.
-Pipe ranging from four inches to thirty-six inches in diameter have been burst and replaced using the pipe bursting method.
+Pipe ranging from four inches to 36 inches in diameter have been burst and replaced using the pipe bursting method.